John Dryden Kuser: Personal life

 In 1935, he married for the third time to Louise Mattei Farry, daughter of Joseph Mattei, and former wife of Joseph Farry.
 Louise was his former secretary.
 Her former husband sued Kuser for $500,000 on the grounds of "alienation-of-affections" after Louise left him, and Kuser married her.
 They settled out of court in 1936.

-In 1958, he married for the fourth and final time to Grace Egglesfield Gibbons, former wife of John J. Gibbons.
+In 1958, he married for the fourth and final time to Grace Egglesfield Gibbons, a widow of John J. Gibbons, and the mother of John J. Gibbons.

 Kuser died in 1964, aged 66.